brianbamboo/dsnd-disaster-response-pipeline/README.md

 - /models - contains files related to model training
 - /notebooks - contains Jupyter notebooks (and related files) used in preparation of the pipelines

+## Dataset
+The dataset consists of 26248 messages, originally in French, that were communicated in an emergency.
+Additionally, we have categories for each message, where each message has been classified as relating or not relating to any of 36 categories.
+Examples of categories include `request`, `offer`, `aid_related`, etc. The goal is to use each message and decide, for each of the 36 categories, which ones they are or aren't related to.

+### Dataset Imbalance
+This dataset is imbalanced, where some categories have relatively few positive examples.
+This affects model training in that the model will learn much more successfully how to classify negative examples, but for some categories, struggle to have high recall.
+This problem was attempted to be handled by weighting recall more heavily in the cross-validation scoring; in particular, we used the F4 score to evaluate models, which means that recall was 4 times more important than precision in the score.
+Using this criteria, the model training then focused heavily on trying to identify true positives, which is reflected in the model scores.

 ## Summary
 ***TO DO*** This project is still in progress - a summary will be added once it's complete!